mhn1999/agamar/README.md

 analysis and design project (Back-End)

-run this back-end project with this commands in your cmd: (first of all you should have python, in this project we used python3.9)
+run this back-end project with these commands in your cmd: (first of all you should have python, in this project we used python3.9)

 py -m venv venv